dhruvi-simformsolutions/nextjs-nextauth/README.md

 ## Getting Started

-First, create `.env` file at root of project and set all variables available in `.env.example` then run the development server:
+First, create `.env` file at root of each project .i.e server and client and set all variables available in `.env.example` then run the development server:

 ```bash
 npm run dev